-As discussed in Note 23 to the financial statements, the financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the School District.
+As discussed in Note 2 to the financial statements, during 2021, the District adopted new accounting guidance in Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
 We did not modify our opinion regarding this matter.

 Other Matters

 Required Supplementary Information